midokura/cloud-provider-edge/examples/loadbalancers/README.md

 If this annotation is not specified, the edge controller will ignore the service and no port mappings will be done.

+NOTE: The Edge Cloud Controller Manager (namely its embedded UPnP client) should run on one of nodes on which the Node Port of the service is exposed.
+See the documentation of ``LegacyNodeRoleBehavior`` and ``ServiceNodeExclusion``
+[feature gates](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/) and tweak your deployment of the Edge Cloud Controller Manager accordingly.

 For example:

 ```yaml